rangelrey/fraud_detection/README.md

 # Fraud Detection

+Learning project from the course "Introduction to Machine learning" by Udacity:
-Objective: to predict wether a subject can be guilty or fraud or not.
+The objective of this project is to predict wether a subject can be classified guilty or fraud or not.
 Data: Enron dataset